JianLoong/jianloong.github.io/content/posts/promiseall.md

     . . .
 ```

-These list of IDs will then be used to obtain more information from a different end point.
+These IDs will then be used to obtain more information from a different end point.

 ```shell
 curl https://hacker-news.firebaseio.com/v0/item/33257197.json